Skip to main content

 (D) Up to twenty-five per cent of net earnings may be used for restitution to the victim(s) of the inmate's offense(s), if the inmate voluntarily requests or is under court order to make restitution or to the reparations fund.

 (E) Pursuant to an adopted department policy, up to twenty-five per cent of net earnings may be used to reimburse the state for room and board and for the expense of providing employment to the inmate.
-Reimbursement to the state shall be at the average per diem cost of all institutions of the department or twenty-five per cent of net earnings, whichever is less.
+Reimbursement to the state will be at the average per diem cost of all institutions of the department or twenty-five per cent of net earnings, whichever is less.
 "Per diem cost" is the average daily cost for the preceding fiscal year as calculated by the division of business administration each September first.

 (H) Upon approval from the managing officer or designee, inmates may be permitted to request withdrawals from their savings account in the following limited circumstances.
 However, no such withdrawals may be permitted to reduce the balance of a savings account to a zero balance: